ecmwf/ecflow/docs/quickstart.rst

-details of your server. **Name** can be anything you want - it's for you to identify the server to your self; something like "localtest" would be fine here. **Host** should in this case be "localhost", and **Port** should be XXX.
+details of your server. **Name** can be anything you want - it's for you to identify the server to your self; something like "localtest" would be fine here. **Host** should in this case be "localhost", and **Port** should be 3141 unless you changed it as described above.
 The other fields can be left blank, but keep the "Add server to current view" box ticked.

 You should now see your suite loaded into the GUI!
 To make the server active, right-click on the top-level node representing the server